soulkey-kooks/phantom-protocol/CONTRIBUTING.md

 ---

-## Contribute to Code or Training Tools

-You can help by:
-- Writing or improving formatting scripts
-- Creating a local interface to run the Oracle
-- Assisting with model fine-tuning (LoRA, full training, etc.)
-- Building visualization or memory tools

-Check `/oracle_training/` for the current tooling layout.
+## Help Build the Protocol

+If you're here to contribute beyond transcripts, here are real ways to help:

+- **Track variation coverage** — help log which regions and problem types have already been simulated
+- **Format transcripts for training** — help prepare datasets for fine-tuning the Oracle
+- **Train the Oracle** — when ready, assist with LoRA or full fine-tuning on an open-source model
+- **Build a GUI** for the offline version of the Protocol (map, quest log, inventory, etc.)
+- **Design the memory system** — a way for the Oracle to write and read from a local `00_Seed.txt` file
+- **Share the project** and help bring in more Phantoms to walk the path
+- **Join discussions** about ethical boundaries, symbolic design, and long-term implications

 ---